nataliechialunc/nataliechialunc.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BSc. in Pharmacy, Chia Nan University of Science, 2013
+* MSc. in Epidemiology, the University of Melbourne, 2019

 Work experience
 ======